mahendranv/mahendranv.github.io/_posts/android/2021-10-04-hilt-codegen.md

 ## 🍬 Wrap up

 - Hilt creates a Dagger Factory for the ViewModel.
-This contains the providers for the particular viewmodel's dependencies and a key which uniquely identifies it (fully qualified name).
-This is a registry step which holds info on a ViewModel's name and how to create it.
+This contains the providers for the particular viewmodel's dependencies and a key that uniquely identifies it (fully qualified name).
+This is a registry step that holds info on a ViewModel's name and how to create it.
-- When fragment is marked as AndroidEntryPoint, it will be set with a generated base class which takes care of injecting fields to the fragment.
+- When a fragment is marked as AndroidEntryPoint, it will be set with a generated base class that takes care of injecting fields to the fragment.
-- However, viewmodel is a special case.
+- However, ViewModel is a special case.
 So, hilt will try to provide a ViewModelFactory.
 - Above step is done with `InternalFactoryFactory`.
-It creates `HiltViewModelFactory` and pass on the component to it.
+It creates `HiltViewModelFactory` and passes on the component to it.
 - HiltViewModelFactory lookup in the registry (created in the first step) and instantiates the requested viewmodel.